Kajmany/rapidrule/ProjectStory.md

 ## Roadmap

-- SUI blockchain based threat analysis sharing
+- Add more features to become a complete security suite
-- IPv6 configuration and analysis support
+- Complete outbound traffic anaylsis
-- Rule effectiveness tracking and feedback
+- SUI blockchain based threat analysis sharing through Walrus
-- Real-time log parsing and reactive rule adjustment
+- Virustotal integration for analyzing suspicious processes
-- Template sharing and versioning
+- Create a and integrate Ghidra with a Gemini plugin to add code comments and relevent variable names
-- Expanded Gemini-based recommendation modules
+- Multisystem admin management interface

 ---

 ## Contributing

-We welcome contributions from the community.
+We welcome suggestions and contributions from users and the community.
 Whether you're interested in improving firewall templates, expanding detection logic, or enhancing the user experience, visit the [GitHub repository](https://github.com/Kajmany/rapidrule) to get involved.
 Issues and pull requests are always appreciated.